openharmony/docs/en/application-dev/reference/apis/js-apis-distributed-data.md

 | BOOLEAN   |4 |Boolean. |
 | DOUBLE   |5 |Double (double-precision floating point). |

 ## SingleKVStore

 Provides methods to query and synchronize data in a single KV store.
+This class inherits from [KVStore](#kvstore).

+Data is not distinguished by device in a single KV store.
+The data written to different devices using the same key will be overwritten.
+For example, a single KV store can be used to synchronize a user's calendar and contact data between different devices.

-This class inherits from **KVStore**.
-Before calling any method in **SingleKVStore**, you must use [getKVStore](#getkvstore) to obtain a **SingleKVStore** object.
+Before calling any method in **SingleKVStore**, you must use [getKVStore](#getkvstore) to obtain a **SingleKVStore** instance.

 ### get

 get(key: string, callback: AsyncCallback&lt;Uint8Array | string | boolean | number&gt;): void

-Obtains the value of a specified key.
+Obtains the value of the specified key.
 This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.DistributedDataManager.KVStore.Core